Fine Art Prof Doc

 Your timetable

-A detailed timetable is given out to incoming students prior to the start of the term and is explained fully during induction.
+A detailed timetable is given out to incoming students before the start of the term and is explained fully during induction.
 Thursday is the day when DFA seminars and proposal tutorials take place.
 Supervision can be arranged individually on other days.

 Class sizes